BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

-- The motion will be read on the floor after the notice has been completed.
-If the motion is made by someone other than the Bylaws Committee, the Bylaws Committee will then make its recommendation on the floor and a vote on the motion will follow.
+- After the notice has been completed the motion will be presented to membership and a vote on the motion will follow.
+If the motion is made by someone other than the Bylaws Committee, the Bylaws Committee will then make its recommendation and a vote on the motion will follow.

-APPROVED by the Board of Directors on ________ 2017
+APPROVED by the Board of Directors on February 23, 2021

 APPROVED by the Members of the Association on June 2, 2021